kata-containers/kata-containers/design/architecture.md

 The container workload, that is, the actual OCI bundle rootfs, is exported from the host to the virtual machine.
-In the case where a block-based graph driver is configured, virtio-scsi will be used.
-In all other cases a 9pfs virtio mount point will be used. `kata-agent` uses this mount point as the root filesystem for the container processes.
+In the case where a block-based graph driver is configured, `virtio-scsi` will be used.
+In all other cases a 9pfs VIRTIO mount point will be used. `kata-agent` uses this mount point as the root filesystem for the container processes.